Our review of the best EOS wallets to help you safely store your EOS tokens.

 Scatter currently supports the EOS and Ethereum blockchains, but more will be added in the future.
 While the setup process is easy, newcomers to blockchain and digital currency might find it a little difficult to wrap their head around.
 A desktop version is also in the works but was in the beta phase at the time of this writing (July 2018).

-- Light wallet, has all the key tools you need to manage your EOS coins
+- Has all the tools you need to manage your EOS coins, supports full interaction with the EOS blockchain

-Available for Windows, Mac and Linux operating systems, Eos-voter lets you transfer and store EOS coins, as well as stake your EOS as either Bandwidth or CPU.
+Greymass eos-voter supports full interaction with the EOS blockchain in the form of smart contracts.
+Available for Windows, Mac and Linux operating systems, it lets you transfer and store EOS coins, vote for Block Producers and stake your EOS as either Bandwidth or CPU.
 All transactions are signed within the app, which means your private key is never transmitted, and there’s a temporary usage option if you’d rather not store your keys within the application.

 Storing EOS in an exchange walletIf you’ve just purchased EOS, you may be considering storing your tokens on an exchange.
 For short-term storage, such as if you’re planning to place a trade, this is an option worth thinking about.